-Master of Arts in Teaching (Middle Grades)
+Master of Arts in Teaching (MAT), concentration in Middle Grades

 The Middle Grades program at UNCG prepares future teachers for North Carolina licensure in Middle Grades (grades 6-9) through an essential understanding of Middle Grades students and schools, rigorous content-area knowledge, and exemplary teaching practices.